sofiabernal5/Converzio-Mobile/README.md

 # Convezio-Mobile

-This branch is for the calendar functionality on the home page.
+This branch is for implementing mySQL into the code.